Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 • those needing to move due to age or disability and who cannot afford or find accommodation on the local open market that reasonably meets their needs.

 • those going through a relationship breakdown and will have insufficient capital remaining to purchase a home on the open market in the district.
-Where this is the intention, DDC will require a either Land Registry or solicitor confirmation from the buyer.
+Where this is the intention, we will require evidence from the Buyer’s solicitor explaining the circumstances.

 Joint Applications

-7.18 Joint applications will only be accepted if both applicants meet the eligibility and affordability criteria as set out in this policy (7.2, 7.3, 7.4 & 7.9)
+7.19 Joint applications will only be accepted if both applicants meet the eligibility and affordability criteria as set out in this Policy.

-7.19 If an applicant has a joint tenancy and is a tenant of a housing association or privately rents, and they are the only applicant applying for the shared ownership property, the application can proceed in the sole name of the qualifying applicant.
-In these cases, the Council will not be obliged to rehouse the tenant not applying if they need to vacate their property.
+7.20 If an applicant has a joint tenancy and is a tenant of a housing association or privately rents, and they are the only applicant applying for the shared ownership property, the application can proceed in the sole name of the qualifying applicant.
+In these cases, the Council will not be obliged to rehouse the tenant not applying for the shared ownership property if they need to vacate their existing property.

 Local connection tests

-7.20 For some shared ownership properties, a local connection to the area may apply.
+7.21 For some shared ownership properties, a local connection to the area may apply.
 This will generally apply to rural areas where land has been made available for affordable housing to meet the needs of local people, rather than for private investment.
-These sites are referred to as ‘rural exception sites’ or ‘designated protected areas’ and are controlled by Section 106 agreements.
+These sites are referred to as ‘rural exception sites’ or ‘designated protected areas’.

 7.22 Where a local connection applies, applicants will be prioritised and allocated based on their connection to the area.
 The criteria can vary between different developments, but it is usually based on: